leocucinell/Tomagotchi/README.md

 <Insert game URL>

 ## Description
-This game was made as an exploration into using objects to structure overall data / or state of a game.
+This game was made as an exploration into using objects and Jquery to structure overall data / or state of a game and grab / manipulate dom elements respectively.
 The object would then be manipulated through functional programming to determine different outcomes along the games path.

 ## Wireframe
 Wiframe/mockup was done through figma